storyfeet/bob_cards_elm/rules.md

 Overview
 --------

-Set in the early settlement of the Americas, each player competes, or works together, to go as far west as possible.
+Set in the early settlement of the Americas, players may compete, or works together, to go as far west as possible.
 All while managing supplies, exhaustion and injuries, and staying safe from Bandits.

 Each player maintains a deck of cards with various actions available.
-During the main phase of the game players take turns to play cards and perform the actions on those cards.
-They may also buy cards from the trade row to gain extra abilities.
+During the day phase of the game players play cards to perform actions.
+They may also buy cards to gain abilities or perform their own character abilities.

-Once all players have run out of cards/actions and passed, the bandits will take their turn, and the trade row will upate.
+Once all players have run out actions and passed, during the night the bandits will take their turn, and the trade row will upate.

 Then each player draws cards, and the cycle begins again.